-- Liquidity Risk.
-Liquidity risk is the risk that a security cannot be sold or replaced quickly at or very close to its market value.
-The Fund's ability to sell a position in a security prior to maturity depends, in part, on the existence of a liquid secondary market for such a security.
-Some securities may have few market-makers and low trading volume, which tends to increase transaction costs and may make it difficult for the Fund to dispose of a security at all or at a price which represents current or fair market value. - Management Risk.
-The Advisor's judgments about the attractiveness, value and potential appreciation of particular security in which the Fund invests may prove to be incorrect and may not produce the desired results. - Market Risk.
-The net asset value of the Fund will fluctuate based on changes in the value of the securities in which the Fund invests.
-The Fund invests in securities which may be more volatile and carry more risk than some other forms of investment.
-The price of securities fall because of economic or political changes.
-Security prices in general may decline over short or even extended periods of time.
-Market prices of securities and broad market segments may be adversely affected by a prominent issuer having experienced losses or by the lack of earnings or such an issuer's failure to meet the market's expectations with respect to new products or services, or even by factors wholly unrelated to the value or condition of the issuer, such as changes in economic growth rates. - Mortgage-Backed and Asset-Backed Securities Risk.
+- Mortgage-Backed and Asset-Backed Securities Risk.
 Mortgage-Backed ("MBS") and asset-backed securities ("ABS") are subject to certain additional risks.
 The default rate on underlying mortgage loans or asset loans may be higher than anticipated, potentially reducing payments to the Fund.
 Default rates are sensitive to overall economic conditions such as unemployment, wage levels and economic growth rates.
 MBS are susceptible maturity risk because issuers of securities held by the Fund are able to prepay principal due on these securities, particularly during periods of declining interest rates.
 Securities subject to prepayment risk generally offer less potential for gains when interest rates decline, and may offer a greater potential for loss when interest rates rise.
 When interest rates decline, borrowers may pay off their mortgages sooner than expected.
-This can reduce the returns of the Fund because the Fund may have to reinvest that money at the lower prevailing interest rates and other factors difficult to predict, making their prices volatile.
+This can reduce the returns of the Fund because the Fund may have to reinvest that money at the lower prevailing interest rates.
+Prepayment risk as well as the risk that the structure of certain MBS may make their reaction to interest rates and other factors difficult to predict, making their prices volatile.
 Generally, rising interest rates tend to be associated with longer MBS maturities because borrower prepayment rates tend to decline when rates rise.
 As a result, in a period of rising interest rates, MBS exhibit additional volatility, known as extension risk.
 ABS are also subject to maturity risk, although to a much smaller degree. - Portfolio Turnover Risk.
 Portfolio turnover refers to the rate at which the securities held by the Fund are replaced.
 The higher the rate, the higher the transactional and brokerage costs associated with the turnover, which may reduce the Fund's return unless the securities traded can be bought and sold without corresponding commission costs.
 Active trading of securities may also increase the Fund's realized capital gains or losses, which may affect the taxes you pay as a Fund shareholder.
 Turnover increased as the Fund made strategic changes to portfolio allocation to take advantage of the changing interest rate landscape and to address an increase in capital share activity. - Short Sale Risk.
 If a security or other instrument sold short increases in price, the Fund may have to cover its short position at a higher price than the short sale price, resulting in a loss.
 The Fund may have substantial short security positions and must borrow those securities to make delivery to the buyer.
 The Fund may not be able to borrow a security that it needs to deliver or it may not be able to close out a short position at an acceptable price and may have to sell related long positions before it had intended to do so.
 Thus, the Fund may not be able to successfully implement its short sale strategy due to limited availability of desired securities or for other reasons.
 The Fund may not achieve the desired result of risk mitigation in the implementation of the short sale strategy.